B i o g r a p h y

 He is an alumnus of Norfolk Christian High School, and holds the Bachelor of Music degree in piano performance from Belmont University in Nashville, Tennessee, the Master of Music degree in organ performance and church music from Southwestern Baptist Theological Seminary in Fort Worth, Texas, where he studied with Albert L. Travis, and the Doctor of Musical Arts degree in organ performance and pedagogy from the University of Iowa in Iowa City, where he studied with Delores Bruch.
 For his doctoral dissertation he translated into English the encyclopedic, "L'interprétation de la musique française: 1661-1789.
 Vol. 1" by French musicologist Jean Saint-Arroman.

-As a concert organist, Cook has played throughout the United States, and has twice performed at the Cathedral of Notre Dame in Paris, France, first in 2007 and then again in 2017.
-In 2018 he expanded his skills set and started accompanying silent movies to include several Buster Keaton short films and Cecil B. DeMille's epic "The King of Kings."
+As a concert organist Cook has performed throughout the United States, as well as in Paris, France, at St. Eustache and twice at the Cathedral of Notre Dame.
+Recently, he expanded his skill set and started accompanying silent movies from the 1920s, specifically the short films of Buster Keaton and Cecil B. DeMille's epic "The King of Kings."